cyberark/secrets-provider-for-k8s/FETCH_ALL.md

 ## Existing Functionality

-In the regular configuration of Secrets Provider, the application developer must specify each secret that needs to be retrieved from Conjur.
+In the regular configuration of Secrets Provider, the application developer must specify each secret that needs to be retrieved from Secrets Manager.
 This is done in one of two ways, depending on how the secrets are being provided:

 ### Kubernetes Secrets